Frankie Cena

 Francesco "Frankie" Anthony Cena is a Canadian television presenter, musician and debate coach.
 He was born in Burnaby, British Columbia, Canada.
 He is known for being Mister World Canada in 2012, competing at Mister World that same year, and for later co-hosting multiple Mr. World and Miss World competitions.

 Early & Personal life

 Cena, born 1991, graduated from the University of British Columbia in 2013.
-He is an openly bisexual man.
+He is an openly gay man.

 Career

 Mister World and Miss World

 Cena was selected to represent Canada at the Mister World beauty pageant in 2012, held in Torbay, England.
 Cena then hosted the 2014 edition of Mister World, interviewing contestants, judging the talent portion of the competition, and presenting at the finale.
 Cena also worked as the Web Presenter for Miss World beauty pageant in 2014, conducting interviews and creating video coverage of the event featured on the Miss World website.
 He was frequently seen at events with Tara Teng, Miss World Canada 2012.

 Cena was a co-host of the Miss World pageant in 2014, 2015, 2017, and 2018.
 He also co-hosted Mr. World 2014 and 2016.
 And he was in charge of the "Head to Head Challenge" during Miss World Canada 2020.